11 Best MyFitnessPal Alternatives for 2026 (Free & Paid)

 Consistency that doesn't feel like punishment.
 Streaks, progress visuals, and a friendly owl mascot that reacts to your logs.
 Hoot treats a logged "bad" meal the same as a logged "good" one.
 Because the habit is the logging, not the perfection.

 Simple, fair pricing.
 Hoot is free to use for core meal logging with no time limit.
 Hoot+ unlocks the full experience at $39.99/year or $9.99/month, with a 3-day free trial.
 No ads.
 No upsells.
 No locked features that surprise you after you've already started tracking.
+No surprise redesigns that bury the screens you use every day.

 Deep Dive: Understand the math behind your targets in our guide: Mifflin-St Jeor Explained: The Formula Behind Your Calorie Needs.